MothOnMars/searchgov-style/README.md

 $ bundle exec rubocop
 ```

-You do not need to include rubocop directly in your application's dependencies. searchgov_style will include a specific version of `rubocop` and related gems (such as `rubocop-rspec`) that is shared across all projects.
+You do not need to include rubocop directly in your application's dependencies. searchgov_style will include specific versions of `rubocop` and related gems (such as `rubocop-rspec`) that are shared across all projects.

 Refer to the [Rubocop documentation](https://docs.rubocop.org/) for Rubocop usage instructions.

 ## Development

-[tbd]
+Install the development gems:

+    $ bundle

+Run Rubocop on the gem repository itself:

+    $ rubocop

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/searchgov_style.

 ## License